23cm feed for EME (OM6AA design)

 RX connector is a Telegärtner type 100024052 (old type J+1+21B0008).

 The choke needs to be electrically "well connected" to the main tube and people uses different ways to achieve this.
 I chose to do a mix of 12 x M6 set screws and a stainless steel spring that is clamped between the main tube and the "ring" that holds the choke assembly.
-Time will tell if the spring is really needed or not.
 The ring for the choke is made so it sits very tight/close to the main tube.

 Below follows some screenshots from the design process as well as pictures form the actual produced parts.